RandomServices/randomservices-ansible/README.md

 ## Running Ansible

-#### New Servers

-This process adds our users to the machines, applies, package updates, and prepares the machine for use.

-For first-time setup of servers, first add your SSH key to the root user:

-    ssh root@hostname "mkdir ~/.ssh; curl https://github.com/RobinDaugherty.keys > ~/.ssh/authorized_keys"

-and enter the root password for the server when prompted.
-Then run the following to log in as root:

-    ansible-playbook initial_setup.yml -i hosts-production -u root

-To limit to a specific host (or pattern) add the `-l <hostname>` option to the command line.
-You can specify a group name (from the `hosts` file), or a full hostname.

-Remove your pub keys:

-    ssh root@hostname "rm ~/.ssh/authorized_keys"

-Now, you can follow the normal process for existing servers.

-#### Existing Servers

-For subsequent runs of this (updating users, for instance), do the following:

-    ansible-playbook site.yml -i hosts-production --ask-sudo-pass

-This will update all servers, *note that this may restart services* so don't do it to production servers.

-To limit to a specific host (or pattern) add the `-l <hostname>` option to the command line.
-You can specify a group name (from the `hosts` file), or a full hostname.

-## Details

-### Roles

-#### DNS

-#### Web Server

 ### Encrypted files using Vault

 When we store information that must be encrypted in this project, it is stored using Ansible's Vault feature, which encrypts a YAML file.
 So the file must be in the `vars` folder for the role that uses it.